- J.D., Washington and Lee University - School of Law, 1990, magna cum laude, Order of the Coif, Lead Articles Editor

-Michael Cohen is a partner with Antitrust and International Competition Practice Group in the firm's San Francisco office.
+Michael Cohen is a partner with Antitrust and International Competition Practice Group in the firm's Washington, D.C. office.

 Areas of Practice

 After beginning his career in law enforcement as an Assistant Special Prosecutor, Mr. Cohen has practiced all dimensions of competition law defending multinational clients without borders across continents in business conduct cases and investigations.
 He is among a short list of lawyers who have successfully defended mergers through trial and appeal in the United States, including serving as co-lead counsel to Western Refining in its acquisition of Giant Industries, which proceeded from complaint through trial in twenty-one days and through appeal in less than fourteen days.
 Michael was also a core partner on the trial team that successfully defended the H.J.
 Heinz Company’s acquisition of BeechNut’s baby food business in the federal trial court, until reversed on appeal – a case and decision that has been widely assessed and discussed since.

 His practice includes concentrated experience representing clients in high tech, software, oil and gas, heavy manufacturing, food processing, broadcast, digital media, and healthcare industries.
 In addition, he helped pioneer a novel trade regulation practice area bridging environmental organizations and stakeholders with industry in sustainability joint ventures.
 Chambers USA noted that “he is a well-regarded antitrust practitioner who is credited by clients for being ‘very thoughtful and willing to bounce ideas around.’"

 Michael has also served as an adjunct professor of Constitutional Law and Business Organizations Law at the Monterey College of Law.
 He currently hosts the VoiceAmerica network International Crossroads segment of On the Law, a syndicated radio broadcast reaching more than 1,100 stations across the world (including more than 300 across the United States).
 Listeners can stream, download or subscribe to Michael’s International Crossroads show here.